 The price of diamonds in general and super ideal cut diamonds in particular also depends on the 4Cs.

 A higher color grade, clarity grade, or weight carat can make the price of diamond go up.
+These are some of the jewelry scales that affect price.
 Something funny is sometimes when you compare these diamonds; you realize that a diamond piece with better clarity, carat weight, or color may be cheaper than a stone with lower grades.

 Where this is the case, it may be because the diamond has other limited details that are not mentioned in the grading report.
 This is where the importance of Idealscope and ASET imaging comes in.

 ASET imaging analysis shows all the light reflected through a diamond.
 Where there is white light that is an indication of light leakage.

 Above are two True Hearts branded super ideal cut diamonds from James Allen.
 The two diamond pieces have the same price but different grades.

 The True Hearts piece on the left has a 1.07 carat weight which is higher than the one on the right.
 Its E color grade is also better.
 The True Hearts piece on the right has 1.04 carat weight and color grade G, a lower color grade than that on the right.